Ken Annakin: Feature films and Gainsborough Pictures

 Annakin had made a number of documentaries for Sydney Box, and when Box took over as head of Gainsborough Pictures he brought Annakin with him and assigned him to his first feature, Holiday Camp (1947).
 It was a solid hit and launched Annakin's career.
-Box called in Annakin to replace Michael Charlton, who was directing Miranda (1948) with Glynis Johns.
+Box called in Annakin to replace Michael Chorlton, who was directing Miranda (1948) with Glynis Johns.
 The resulting film was another success.

 Broken Journey (1948) with Phyllis Calvert was a commercial disappointment.
 However, Quartet (1948), an anthology film based on stories by W. Somerset Maugham, for which Annakin directed one segment, was well received.

 Holiday Camp featured the Huggetts, a working-class family living in suburban England headed by Jack Warner and Kathleen Harrison.
 They were spun off into their own vehicle directed by Annakin, Here Come the Huggetts (1948) with Petula Clark, Jane Hylton, and Susan Shaw as their young daughters, Amy Veness as their grandmother and Diana Dors as their cousin.
 It was popular and led to Vote for Huggett (1949) and The Huggetts Abroad (1949).